sidebo/text-zetkin/README.md

 - Fill the `.env` file with the username, password and phone number.

 ## Gecko webdriver
-To fetch the authentication token automatically, this script require the [Gecko Webdriver](https://github.com/mozilla/geckodriver/releases).
+To fetch the authentication token automatically, this script requires the [Gecko Webdriver](https://github.com/mozilla/geckodriver/releases).

 ## Python environment setup
 Install via pip: